…of our childhoods

 Francis, Mini McGovern and others, Tyrone, 1930s

 Joanne Williams was in contact about this wonderful group of photographs they discovered.
 The children in the first photo have been identified as brother and sister Francis and Mini McGovern, from Clogher, Co Tyrone.

 The photos perhaps taken by Rose Shaw:

 [Rose Shaw lived in the Clogher Valley, County Tyrone.
 She was a governess to the Gledstanes who lived at Fardross, near Clogher.
 She was an amateur photographer.
 Only about thirty of her photographs have survived and these are in the Ulster Folk and Transport Museum, Cultra, County Down.
 She published Carleton’s Country 1930, which had an introduction by Sir Shane Leslie and included many of her own photographs.]

 “Hi, i have these photos and we think they were taken in Ireland.
 Possibly Donegal but that’s maybe a guess.
-They belong to a man named George Bickerdyke and they were given to my Nan and now we have them.
+They belonged to a man named George Bickerdyke and they were given to my Nan and now we have them.
 I would love to find out more about them, where they were taken and who they are, maybe reunite the photos with the family….

 George lived in Warrington until he died in about 1987.